elsewhencode/project-guidelines/README.md

 * Avoid js alerts in production
 * Avoid irrelevant or funny comments, logs or naming.
 * Write testable code, avoid side effect, extract side effects, write pure functions
-* Make your names searchable with meaningful distinctions avoid shortened names.
+* Make your names search-able with meaningful distinctions avoid shortened names.
 For functions Use long, descriptive names.
 A function name should be a verb or a verb phrase, and it needs to communicate its intention
-* Organise your functions in a file according to the step-down rule.
+* Organize your functions in a file according to the step-down rule.
 Higher level functions should be on top and lower levels below.
 It makes it natural to read the source code.

 ## 8. Logging <a name="logging"></a>
 * Avoid client side console logs in production
 * Produce readable production logging.
 Ideally use logging libraries to be used in production mode (such as [winston](https://github.com/winstonjs/winston) or
 [node-bunyan](https://github.com/trentm/node-bunyan)).

-## 9 Api design <a name="api-design"></a>
+## 9 API design <a name="api-design"></a>
 Follow resource oriented design.
 This has three main factors Resources, collection and URLs.
 * A resource has data, relationships to other resources, and methods that operate against it
 * A group of resources is called a collection.
 * URL identifies the online location of a resource.

-### 9.1 Api Naming
+### 9.1 API Naming

 #### 9.1.1 Naming URLs
 * `/users` a collection of users  (plural nouns)
 * `/users/id` a resource with information about a specific user
-* A resource always should be plural in the url.
+* A resource always should be plural in the URL.
 Keeping verbs out of your resource URLs.
 * Use verb for non-resources.
 In this case, your API doesn't return any resources.
 Instead, you execute an operation and return the result to the client.
 Hence, you should use verbs instead of nouns in your URL to distinguish clearly the non-resource responses from the resource-related responses.

 GET 	`/translate?text=Hallo`

 #### 9.1.2 Naming fields
 * The request body or response type is JSON then please follow `camelCase` to maintain the consistency.
 * Expose Resources, not your database schema details.
 You don't have to use your `table_name` for a resource name as well.
-Same with resource properties, they shouldnt be the same as your column names.
+Same with resource properties, they shouldn't be the same as your column names.
-* Only use nouns in your url naming and don’t try to explain their functionality and only explain the resources (elegantly).
+* Only use nouns in your URL naming and don’t try to explain their functionality and only explain the resources (elegantly).

 ### 9.2 Operating on resources